-Students enter the P-TECH program as ninth-graders and work simultaneously toward earning a Regents High School Diploma and an Associate's Degree in Applied Science from Onondaga Community College - at no cost to the student's family.
+Students enter the P-TECH program as ninth-graders and work simultaneously toward earning a Regents High School Diploma and an Associate Degree in Applied Science from Onondaga Community College - at no cost to the student's family.
 The five-to-six-year sequence emphasizes individualized pathways to completion, workplace experiences, mentorship, in-depth project-based learning and real world experiences.
-P-TECH currently offers career clusters in Advanced Manufacturing, specializing in Electrical Engineering Technology and Mechanical Technology.
+P-TECH currently offers career clusters in advanced manufacturing, specializing in electrical technology, mechanical technology, and electromechanical technology.
 This is a full-day program.
 Years one and two are currently located on CiTi Mexico campus.
-Years three and four occur three days a week at the CiTi campus and two days a week at OCC.
-Years five and six will be a combination of time at OCC and industry partners with job shadowing and internship opportunities (403.000); per-student tuition fee (403.010).
+Year three is spent two days at OCC and year four is spent four days a week at OCC.
+Years five and six will be a combination of time at OCC and industry partners with job shadowing and internship opportunities; per-student tuition fee (403.010).